Gretchen Quie: Biography

 Quie was born Gretchen Marie Hansen to Ella and Sam Hansen on August 4, 1927, in Waverly, Iowa.
 Her father, Sam Hansen, was a school administrator who relocated the family to Minnesota.
-The Hansons moved to Harmony, Minnesota, and Benson, Minnesota.
+The Hansens moved to Harmony, Minnesota, and Benson, Minnesota.
 They finally relocated to Minneapolis, the state's largest city, where her father opened a business specializing in teacher placement.

 Gretchen Hansen graduated from the now defunct Central High School in Minneapolis in 1945.
 She then majored in art at St. Olaf College and also spent a summer tern at Cranbrook Academy of Art in Michigan.
 She met her husband, Al Quie, a retired United States Navy pilot while at St. Olaf.
 The couple married in June 1948 and Gretchen Quie left St. Olaf one year before her planned graduation.
 The Quies relocated to his family farm in Rice County, Minnesota.
 Quie, now the wife of a farmer, became active in local organizations, including the Grace Lutheran Church in Nerstrand and the Dennison Study Club.
 Gretchen continued painting often interpreting familiar scenes around the farm and the Rice County area.
 Al Quie was elected to the Minnesota State Senate while working the farm.
 They had four children in Rice County prior to Quie's election to the United States House of Representatives in 1958.
 Their fifth child, Ben, was born in Silver Spring, Maryland, while Quie was a member of Congress.

 Quie designed much of the artwork installed in Saint Stephen Lutheran Church in Silver Spring, Maryland, including the church's stained glass windows, mosaics, and tapestries.
 She also established a women's art guild at the church and served as the President of the Montgomery County Potters from 1976 to 1977.

 She resumed her art studies at the University of Maryland.
 The credits were transferred to St. Olaf College, allowing her to complete her bachelor's degree in art in 1971.